GitHub Actions Dependencies

 But if quality checks fail, it might still make sense to build the Docker image, as the image might be needed for further testing.

-.
+Security scans of dependencies never fall under scan.
 They might be considered assets, but they have not been created by the project under test.

-So they can only fall under preflight
+So they can only fall under preflight, test, or quality.

 Which one depends on the project’s Security Vulnerability Policy:

-- If vulnerabilities in dependencies MUST be fixed as soon as encountered, the security scan falls under
+- If vulnerabilities in dependencies MUST be fixed as soon as encountered, the security scan falls under preflight.